-Online Originals: Local axe throwers to compete for World Title
+Online Originals: Local axe throwers to compete for world title

 The sport itself is growing across the country, especially here in Eastern North Carolina.

 “It [axe throwing] has definitely significantly grown in Eastern North Carolina.
-There has been a lot of new throwers,” said Nick Doane, World Championship judge, thrower.
+There has been a lot of new throwers,” said Nick Doane, a World Championship judge and thrower.

 Newcomers are drawn by the pure enjoyment people get when competing with friends in this unique sport.